-II.
-Implied Consent Law

-A. The implied consent law, CVC 23612, declares that any person licensed to operate a motor vehicle has consented to a chemical test of his/her blood or breath (urine was dropped as of January 1, 2001) if arrested for driving under the influence of alcohol.
-CVC 13388 (a) requires all drivers under 21 years of age submit to PAS test when there is reasonable suspicion that an alcohol-related violation exists.
-CVC 13389(a) requires all drivers on probation for CVC 23152 or CVC 23153 to submit to a PAS or other chemical test to determine the presence of alcohol in his or her system.
-An additional chemical test for violations of CVC 23136 is not required and should only be completed if a PAS is not available.
+- II.
+Implied Consent Law - A. The implied consent law, CVC 23612, declares that any person licensed to operate a motor vehicle has consented to a chemical test of his/her blood or breath if arrested for driving under the influence of alcohol.
+If both blood and breath tests are unavailable, or the person is medically unable to provide blood (is a hemophiliac or using an anticoagulant), the person shall submit to a urine test.
+CVC 13388(a) and 23136(c)(1) require all drivers under 21 years of age submit to PAS test when there is reasonable suspicion that an alcohol-related violation exists.
+An additional chemical test for a violation of CVC 23136 is not required and should only be completed if a PAS test device is not available.
+CVC 13389(a) and 23154(c)(1) require all drivers on probation for CVC 23152 or CVC 23153 to submit to a PAS or other chemical test to determine the presence of alcohol in his or her system.